thepetitegirl/amino-acid-wizard/README.md

-# Amino Acid Wizard
+# Amino Acid Wizard (WIP)

 An interactive browser-based game for learning all 20 standard amino acids.
+This is a mini-project (WIP; work in progress) to explore the use of games for educational purposes.

 ## How to play